Tarun1027/COVID-notify/README.md

 This is a COVID notification system coded in python.

-I have used Visual code and python libraries to implement this code.
+I have used Vs code and python libraries to implement this code.